lpsinger/userguide/procedures/index.rst

 ==========

 In this section we describe the different online searches looking for GW signals.
-The corresponding triggers from multiple pipelines close enough in time will be considered at originating from the same physical event and will be grouped in a unique :doc:`superevent <superevents>`.
+When multiple candidates from different pipelines are close enough together in time, they will be considered as originating from the same physical event and will be grouped into a single :doc:`superevent <superevents>`.
 See the following pages for technical details.

 .. toctree::
    :maxdepth: 1